-Jessica Vu currently serves as Chief Counsel to Senator Marsha Blackburn (R-Tennessee), where she advises on Senate Judiciary Committee issues.
+Jessica Vu formerly served as Chief Counsel to Senator Marsha Blackburn (R-Tennessee), where she advises on Senate Judiciary Committee issues.
 Previously, as Counsel to Senator Chuck Grassley (R-Iowa), she worked on judicial nominations and the confirmation of Associate Justice Brett Kavanaugh to the United States Supreme Court.

 Jessica has worked in all three branches of government, and has experience in local, state, and federal politics.
 After law school, she clerked on the Supreme Court of Texas for Judge Don Willett (now of the United States Court of Appeals for the Fifth Circuit).
 She then clerked for Judge John McBryde of the United States District Court for the Northern District of Texas.
 She was a prosecutor for three years at the Harris County District Attorney’s Office before going on to serve Texas Governor Greg Abbott as his Public Information Coordinator and Assistant General Counsel.
 She was then Counsel to the Assistant Attorney General for the Civil Rights Division at the United States Department of Justice, focusing on discrimination in higher education.